 If you have prediabetes, you have blood glucose (sugar) levels that are higher than normal, but not high enough to be diagnosed with diabetes.
 Prediabetes is very common – about 1 in 3 adults in the United States has prediabetes.
 Plus, about 90 percent of people with prediabetes do not even know they have it.1,2

 If you have prediabetes, your risk of developing type 2 diabetes within 5 to 10 years is dramatically increased.
 Prediabetes also increases your risk of heart attack and stroke.1,2

 Learning that you have prediabetes can be scary.
 However, there is a positive side to this discovery.
-Getting this news means that you have caught a serious health condition in the early stages while it is developing.
-This gives you time and motivation to make life changes that can prevent progression to type 2 diabetes.
+Getting this news means you have caught a serious health condition in the early stages while it is developing.
+The earlier you take action to manage your elevated blood glucose, the better chance you will have at slowing down or even stopping the progression to type 2 diabetes.

 Prediabetes: a growing problem

 The number of people with prediabetes around the world is rapidly increasing.
 Some experts project that more than 470 million people will have prediabetes by 2030.
 These researchers also predict that up to 70 percent of people with prediabetes will end up developing type 2 diabetes.3

 Information from the 2020 National Diabetes Statistics Report also shows that prediabetes is a growing problem in the United States.
 Based on statistics from 2018, the Centers for Disease Control and Prevention (CDC) found that 34.5 percent of Americans ages 18 and older had prediabetes, with the highest rate among adults between the ages of 45 and 64.4